Below is our list of 10 sustainable building products that fight climate change.

-Most reclaimed wood comes from restoration or demolition of buildings or structures and is very often in excellent condition.
+Most reclaimed wood comes from the restoration or demolition of buildings or structures and is very often in excellent condition.
 New wood is still a great product and better for the environment than other building materials, but the production of wood materials does involve cutting down trees.
 This is bad for the environment because trees are responsible for gobbling up harmful carbon and carbon compounds and then converting them into healthy oxygen.
-When you factor in the fuel used for transportation, the heat from the transporting truck, and the energy used to process the wood into the building materials, new wood does leave behind an ugly footprint.
+When you factor in the fuel used for transportation, the heat from the transporting truck, and the energy used to process the wood into the sustainable building products, new wood does leave behind an ugly footprint.
 By using reclaimed wood, forests remain intact, carbon levels in the atmosphere aren’t raised, and the greenhouse effect isn’t increased.

 4. Recycled Non-Wood Materials

 Some traditional building materials are now available in recycled form.
 Materials such as steel and tile can now be recycled and reusing them is a means of keeping them out of landfills and reducing their negative impact on climate change.

 Some architects are taking buildings to new heights by using other types of recyclable materials in the building process.
 Items like plastic bottles, metals, smart glass, industrial hemp, and containers can be used in the construction and interior design of buildings.

 Rammed earth is a precisely controlled technique for constructing foundations, floors, and walls using natural raw materials such as sand, clay, chalk, lime, and gravel.
 The results are stone-like structures that are load-bearing, water-resistant, and long-lasting.
 Most of the energy used to create rammed earth construction comes from the quarrying and transportation of the materials.
 If the materials can be quarried on-site, then that is the optimal solution.